BICENTENNIAL TRIBUTE

 B: A bath?!

-JM: A bath, Mr. Hobhouse?
+JM: A bath, Mr. Hobhouse?!

 H: And what for you now, Byron?
 You cannot remain here - in this mansion of glooms and millipedes

-D: We are negotiating the publication of “Childe Harold”, Mr. Hobhouse - your friend is no minister, or yet a husband, or prelate - and may publish as he wishes - for he is a Poet to his very britches!
+D: We are negotiating the publication of “Childe Harold”, Mr. Hobhouse - your friend is no infantryman, or yet a husband, or prelate - and may publish as he wishes - for he is a Poet to his very britches!

 JM: Yes, my Lord?